neondatabase/website/content/docs/guides/netlify-functions.md

 Before starting, ensure you have:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 We'll use this database in the following examples.
 - A Netlify account for deploying your site with `Functions`.
 Sign up at [Netlify](https://netlify.com) if necessary.
-While Netlify can deploy directly from a Github repository, we'll use the `Netlify` CLI tool to deploy our project manually.
+While Netlify can deploy directly from a GitHub repository, we'll use the `Netlify` CLI tool to deploy our project manually.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed locally for developing and deploying your Functions.

 ## Setting up your Neon database